giantswarm/docs/src/content/basics/giant-swarm-operational-layers/index.md

 ### User space {#userspace}

-The user space layer is defined as the layer pertaining to a single Tenant Cluster Kubernetes API.
-Tenant Clusters are the Kubernetes clusters that run your workloads.
+The user space layer is defined as the layer pertaining to a single workload cluster Kubernetes API.
+Workload clusters are the Kubernetes clusters that run your workloads.

 Users on this level are either created by a Giant Swarm API user (in form of key pairs) or managed in an external identity provider (IdP), like [Azure Active Directory](/guides/authenticating-with-microsoft-azure-active-directory/) or any other OIDC-compliant IdP.